-The whimsical city of Khao Yai experiences different seasons and temperatures can vary significantly during different times of the year.
+This Whimsical City experiences different seasons and temperatures can vary significantly during different times of the year.

 The best time to visit this quaint little town is generally between November and February, when the cooler temperatures ensure that you won’t be sweating through your shirt!

-For those living in tropical places like Singapore and Malaysia, I’m sure you dread the hot and humid weather sometimes, or maybe all the time.
+For those living in the tropics like Singapore and Malaysia, I’m sure you dread the hot and humid weather sometimes, or maybe all the time.
 So relatable.
 So why not spend your holidays at Khao Yai, as temperatures there are similar to Genting, plus you get your shopping fix.
 During this period, rain is sparse so you don’t need to worry about the rain ruining your trip – no umbrella, no problem!

-Regardless of how much I love the cool weather here, I’d say never to forget your sunblocks and sunglasses unless you’ve got genetically amazing genes.
-A jacket would be essential as well because the temperature drops significantly after the sun sets.
+Regardless of how much I love the cool weather here, I’d say never to forget your sunblock and sunglasses unless you’ve got genetically amazing genes.
+A jacket would be essential as well because the temperature can drop significantly after the sun sets.

 Summer In Khao Yai

 But if you are cool with the hot weather, then you’re in luck!
-This period sees the least number of tourists and hence, you are able to grab extremely great deals!
+On the bright side, there’s slowed tourism so you get the Best Deals!

 Monsoon Season In Khao Yai

-Monsoon Season which falls between July and October is the best time for viewing waterfalls.
+Monsoon Season which falls between July and October is the Best Time for viewing Waterfalls.

 Unfortunately, this is the 2nd busiest season for tourism in Khao Yai, so do expect your total expenditure to rise slightly.

 Are you the type of tourist who travels for leisure, shopping or adventure?
 Do you like taking your time to explore slowly, or do you prefer visiting as many attractions as you can?

-A day trip to Khao Yai is not recommended as the majority of your time would be wasted on travelling.
-If you intend to visit the National Park, I would recommend a 5D4N trip to explore the national park, on top of the other attractions.
-Otherwise, 4D3N is more than enough time to explore the main attractions in Khao Yai, at a comfortable pace of course.
+If you are a nature-lover, I would recommend a 5D4N trip to explore National Park, on top of the other attractions.
+Otherwise, 4D3N is more than enough time to explore the main attractions in Khao Yai, at a comfortable pace of course!